GLOBAL MARKETS-Wall Street slips despite U.S. jobs data; bond prices rise

 * Jan-Feb natgas output unchanged yr/yr (Adds analyst comment on flat natgas output)

-(Updates prices throughout) * U.S. payrolls 288,000 vs forecast 210,000 * U.S. unemployment 6.3 pct vs forecast 6.6 pct * Short-dated Treasuries lose ground, long end favored * New violence in Ukraine crisis keeps caution high By David Gaffen NEW YORK, May 2 Wall Street shares slipped and investors retreated to long-dated government debt on Friday, as enthusiasm over strong U.S. jobs growth was undercut by flat wages and a decline in the number of people looking for work.
-Traders also said that news on more violence in eastern Ukraine sparked a shift into the bond market that pushed the yield on the 30-year note to lows not seen since last June.
+(Recasts lead, updates throughout, adds quotes, changes byline, dateline, previous LONDON) * Payrolls 288,000 vs forecast 210,000, unemployment 6.3 pct vs forecast 6.6 pct * Dollar up, Wall Street higher * Short-dated Treasuries sell on Fed worries * Russia, Ukraine crisis keeps caution high By David Gaffen NEW YORK, May 2 Early stocks gains on Wall Street faded and investors retreated to long-dated government debt on Friday, as enthusiasm over strong headline U.S. jobs growth was undercut by flat wages and a decline in the number of people looking for work.
+Traders also cited headlines on more violence in eastern Ukraine as sparking a shift into the bond market.
 The U.S. economy added 288,000 jobs in April, more than expected.
-Even so, the report raised some concerns as more than 800,000 people left the U.S. labor force and average hourly wages were unchanged in April.
-"The market perceives the unemployment numbers as good on quantity but bad on quality," said Guy Lebas, chief fixed-income strategist at Janney Montgomery Scott in Philadelphia.
-Selling in U.S. Treasuries was modest in short- and medium-dated notes as investors responded to an increased likelihood of interest-rate hikes from the Federal Reserve.
-Investors moved into longer-dated Treasuries, pushing down their yields, on views that the economy is still not strong enough to spark inflation.
-The three-year Treasury note was down 2/32 in price to yield 0.872 percent, while the 30-year bond, after an earlier selloff, rose 1-6/32 in price, lowering its yield to 3.353 percent.
-The jobs figures bumped up the odds of the Federal Reserve raising rates sooner in 2015, with expectations for a rate increase by June 2015 increasing to about 56 percent from 47 percent a day earlier.
+Strong as the headline figure was, the report raised some concerns as more than 800,000 people left the U.S. labor force and average hourly wages were unchanged in April.
+"The market perceives the unemployment numbers as good on quantity, but bad on quality," said Guy Lebas, chief fixed income strategist at Janney Montgomery Scott in Philadelphia.
+Selling in U.S. Treasuries was modest in short- and medium-dated notes as investors responded to the increased likelihood of interest-rate hikes from the Fed.
+However, long-dated bond yields fell, which reflects a view that the economy is still not strong enough to spark inflation.
+The five-year Treasury note was down 2/32 to yield 1.677 percent, while the 30-year bond, after an earlier selloff, turned around to rise 16/32 to lower its yield to 3.389 percent.
+The jobs figures bumped up the odds on the Federal Reserve raising rates sooner in 2015, with the expectations for a rate increase by June 2015 increasing to about 56 percent from 47 percent a day earlier.
 U.S. stocks slipped after an early rally.
-The S&P 500 began the day not far from its all-time closing high of 1,890.90 set on April 2 but traded mostly flat on Friday after the labor market report.
+The S&P 500 began the day not far from its all-time closing high of 1890.90 reached on April 2 but traded mostly flat on Friday.
 "On the face of it, these numbers are definitely good and a confirmation that all the weather-related distortions are a thing of the past," said Ian Gunner, portfolio manager at Altana Hard Currency Fund.
 "But I would wait for another month of solid job gains to see if this is really a one-off or a trend."
 Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew members, while Moscow accused Kiev of wrecking hopes of peace by launching a "criminal" assault to retake the separatist-held town of Slaviansk.
-The Dow Jones industrial average fell 56.6 points or 0.34 percent, to 16,502.27, the S&P 500 lost 3.71 points, or 0.2 percent, to 1,879.97, and the Nasdaq Composite dropped 4.737 points, or 0.11 percent, to 4,122.714.
+The Dow Jones industrial average fell 10.46 points or 0.06 percent, to 16,548.41, the S&P 500 gained 0.63 points or 0.03 percent, to 1,884.31 and the Nasdaq Composite added 1.014 points or 0.02 percent, to 4,128.465.
 In the currency market, the dollar edged lower against the yen and was flat against the euro, giving up earlier gains.
 Global markets were flat.
-The MSCI All-World Index lost 0.01 percent while the FTSEurofirst 300 fell 0.3 percent.
+The MSCI All-World Index rose 0.1 percent while the FTSEurofirst 300 slipped 0.2 percent.
+The job gains were felt in Canada as well, where the TSX , Canada's main stock index, rose to its highest in almost six years.
 Among commodities, oil remained top-heavy after Thursday's slip following disappointing Chinese economic data and a survey showing U.S. crude stocks rose last week to their highest level since 1982.
-U.S. crude futures gained 43 cents to $99.85 a barrel while Brent crude rose 95 cents to $108.71.
-Gold rose by $10.61 to $1,294.10, while copper, whose industrial uses make it sensitive to growth expectations, gained 1.2 percent.
-(Additional reporting by Marc Jones in London; Editing by Meredith Mazzilli and Leslie Adler)
+U.S. crude futures gained 35 cents to $99.78 a barrel while Brent crude rose 66 cents to $108.42.
+Gold rose by $10.61 to $1,294.10, while copper, whose industrial uses make it sensitive to growth expectations, gained 0.9 percent.
+(Additional reporting by Marc Jones in London; Editing by Catherine Evans and Meredith Mazzilli)

 * Jan-Feb natgas output unchanged yr/yr (Adds analyst comment on flat natgas output)